achille-martin/nvim-robotics/README.md

 }
 ```

-* Launch the config setup process with:
+* Launch the config setup process with the following command:

 ```bash
 nvim_custom_config_setup "nvim-me"
 ```

-* If the word "Done" appeared in your terminal (twice), you can now launch nvim with the robotics config using the default alias set:
+* If the word "Done" appears in your terminal (twice), you can now launch nvim with the robotics config using the default alias set:

 ```bash
 nvim-me
 ```

-<a id="custom-config-management"></a>
+<a id="config-management"></a>
-### 3.3.
-Config management
+### 3.4.
+Configuration management

 If you want to switch easily between different custom configurations, you can setup a generic alias for the nvim loader: